middyjs/middy/website/docs/intro/04-early-interrupt.md

 Some middlewares might need to stop the whole execution flow and return a response immediately.

-If you want to do this you can invoke `return response` in your middleware.
+If you want to do this you can invoke `return response` in your middleware where `typeof response !== 'undefined'`.

 **Note**: this will totally stop the execution of successive middlewares in any phase (`before`, `after`, `onError`) and returns an early response (or an error) directly at the Lambda level.
 If your middlewares do a specific task on every request